gllmc/gllmc.github.io/content/posts/tpm-encryption.md

 If you want to clear all keys and certificates and only enroll your own, you can usually clear all keys in the UEFI settings (which enables the Setup Mode of Secure Boot), and the bootloader will automatically prompt you to enroll your keys. **Be careful and ensure that there is nothing else you need in the `db` variable**.
 For instance, a discrete GPU OpROM might require a specific certificate to be present, and if you don't have an integrated GPU, you will lose all display output, making it very hard to fix the situation.

-You can also simply add `db.auth` to the existing keys, which is usually feasible without clearing everything from the UEFI settings.
+You can also simply add `db.auth` to the existing certificates, which is usually feasible without clearing everything from the UEFI settings.

 Before enabling Secure Boot, is it necessary to either [add an EFI variable allowing the UKI to be directly booted](https://wiki.archlinux.org/title/Unified_kernel_image#Directly_from_UEFI), or to [sign systemd-boot](https://wiki.archlinux.org/title/Systemd-boot#Signing_for_Secure_Boot) if a bootloader is required.
 Once everything is set up and Secure Boot enabled, the TPM can be enrolled with the [`systemd-cryptenroll`](https://man.archlinux.org/man/systemd-cryptenroll.1) command: